 I found my container at Target in their seasonal decor section.
 I would love to link to it, but I can’t seem to find it on their website.
 You’ll just have to look at your local store.
 You can also use any type of container that will fit your butter selection and the bread your choose.
 You could use an inexpensive gift bag and it would look fabulous!!

-Flavored butter Christmas gift box with bread.
+Flavored butter recipes in a Christmas gift box with bread.

 More Homemade Gifts